Early Start Program

 - Students participating in CI’s EOP Summer Bridge Program

-- Students who were deemed conditionally exempt in mathematics based on the Early Assessment Program (EAP) do not have to participate in the Early Start Program’s mathematics courses (see http://www.csuci.edu/eap).
+- Students who were deemed conditionally exempt in mathematics based on the Early Assessment Program (EAP) and are enrolled in and complete a yearlong designated senior Math experience course do not have to participate in the Early Start Program’s mathematics courses (see http://www.csuci.edu/eap).

 2. Where Can Incoming Freshmen Satisfy the Early Start Program Requirement?

 Summer session courses will be offered at all CSU campuses.
 You may participate in the Early Start Program at any CSU campus that is convenient for you.
 You do not need to take the course at your destination campus.
-You may also enroll in an approved Community College course.
-For more information about courses at a community college or another CSU, please visit the CSU Early Start Website.
+For information regarding courses at other CSU campuses, please visit the CSU Early Start Website.